Identifying Opportunities to Understand, Control, and Prevent Exposure to PFAS

 - Download: Workshop Agenda

-- Coming Soon: Full bios for our Speakers, Panelists, and Planning Committee Members
+- Download: Full bios for our Speakers, Panelists, and Planning Committee Members

 - This workshop is being webcast.
 The recording will be archived and available to the public.

-- This workshop will not result in a consensus study or peer-reviewed findings.
+- This workshop is not part of a consensus study and will not produce consensus findings, conclusions or recommendations.

 - Jonathan M. Samet, Colorado School of Public Health (Chair)